cloud-ca/api-docs/source/includes/compute/_vpcs.md

 <code>PUT /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/vpcs</code>

-Create a VPC in your environment.
+Update an existing VPC in your environment.

 Optional | &nbsp;
 ------ | ---- | -----------